Dhghomon/edgedb_rust_client_examples/readme.md

 * [Make sure you have EdgeDB installed](https://www.edgedb.com/install)
 * Type `edgedb project init` and follow a few quick instructions.
 (Call the project `example` or whatever you like) You should have a running instance.
 * (Optional if curious: type `edgedb instance list` to see it and then type `edgedb` if you want to play around with the REPL a bit.
 (You can also type `edgedb ui` if you want to work through the UI) The schema hasn't been applied yet, so leave the REPL with `\quit` and:)
 * Type `edgedb migration create`.
 You should see a file called `00001.edgeql` show up in the `migrations` folder.
+You don't need to do anything with this file - it's just a record of the instructions used to migrate the schema to its current state.
+(Very readable though so take a look if curious)
-Then type `edgedb migrate` to finish the migration.
+* Type `edgedb migrate` to finish the migration.
 * Then just type `cargo run` and see the output.